How to file a complaint with the FEC

 Probable cause hearing

 Respondents in enforcement matters may request a hearing to present oral arguments directly to the Commission prior to a finding of probable cause.
-Such a hearing may be requested by the respondent in his or her reply brief.
+Such a hearing may be requested by the respondent in such respondent's reply brief.
 The request for a hearing is optional, and the respondent's decision to request one will not influence the Commission's decision regarding a probable cause finding.

 Vote on violations